We work closely with our nonprofit partners to help them grow their endowments and generate a reliable revenue stream.

 The Fine Print

 - Your endowment’s assets technically become the property of our foundation – as required by IRS regulations – in order that we can maintain our status as a public charity.
-However, the agreement establishing your endowment fund will clearly state that we can only use the funds for the purposes specified in our fund agreement with you – that is, for the benefit of your agency or its successors.
+However, the agreement establishing your endowment fund will clearly state that we can only use the funds for the purposes specified in our fund agreement with you – that is, for the benefit of your nonprofit organization or its successors.
 Read more about Our Financial Accountability

 - Placing these assets with us may protect them from liability and litigation.
 Placing them with us can also help nonprofits avoid the temptation of overspending from their endowments to meet short-term needs.